 - Existing and predictable hazards associated with the work activity

-- Hazard control measures, preventative, or corrective actions to be taken for the work activity
+- Hazard control measures, and preventative, or corrective actions to be taken for the work activity

-Even though it is only an informational submittal, make sure each job hazard analysis contains all the required components described above.
+Even though it is only an informational submittal, make sure each job hazard analysis contains all the listed components.